abdelrahman-abaly/Guide-Me/README.md

 # Guide-Me
-the project help tourists in Luxor to enjoy their trip easily and smartly
+the project helps tourists in Luxor to enjoy their trip easily and smartly